Want online customers from all over the world? Then your website will need to speak their language.

 While this is a common problem with DIY implementation, the exact cause of the error can take some time to identify and fix.
 If you’ve run into this issue, we have a separate guide to troubleshooting the “Your site has no hreflang tags” error that you may find useful.

 Adding hreflang tags to your WordPress website isn’t the end of the story.
-To produce a well-built multilingual site, keep these best practices in mind:
+To produce a well-built multilingual site built for international SEO, follow these hreflang best practices:

 Implement your translated content